 There are a few exceptions to the mask rule.
 For instance, those sitting by the pool, swimming in the pool, or sitting down and eating do not need to wear a mask.
+You can also remove your mask for outdoor photos.
 That said, these individuals must still adhere to social distancing protocols.

 6. Online Check-In and Virtual Chat